xp-framework/xp-runners/README.md

 ## Compilation

 Runners need to be compiled for the respective target platform.
-On Unix, BSD, Cygwin platform the compilation step consists of solely a `m4` preprocessing step.
+On Unix, BSD, Cygwin platform the compilation step consists of solely a C preprocessor invocation.
 For Windows, C# files have to be compiled.
 You need the .NET Runtime 4.0 installed on your system.

 See `make all` output for the compilation targets.

 ## Tests

-Run `make test.shared [PHP=/path/to/php/binary]` to test the shared code.
+Run `make test [PHP=/path/to/php/binary]` to test runners and the shared code.

 ## Installation